IHU-Art-Portal/theatrical-plays-api-v2/README.md

 <I>New changes will be listed here.</I><br>
 <I>This text will be removed when everything is implemented and working.</I>

-## User
+# 🙋‍♂️ User

 ---
-The `UserController` is responsible for managing request like registration, login, verify, balance.
+The `UserController` is responsible for managing requests like registration, login, verify, and balance.

 ## 📚 Methods

 | Method   | Endpoint                 |
 |----------|--------------------------|